ProjectSidewalk/Instructions/README.md

   2. Make changes to the code in your branch
   3. Once you are done with editing the code, issue a "pull request"
   4. Wait for a code to be reviewed.
 (You can work on other stuff by branching )
   5. Merge the code once reviewed.
-If there are conflicts, resolve it. (http://stackoverflow.com/questions/161813/fix-merge-conflicts-in-git)
+If there are conflicts, resolve it.
+See: [this stackoverflow post](http://stackoverflow.com/questions/161813/fix-merge-conflicts-in-git)
 * Pull Request:
   * [Using pull requests](https://help.github.com/articles/using-pull-requests/)
 * For more information, see: